Myanmar civil war (2021–present): Continued offensives outside earthquake areas

-In Chin State, the district capital Falam was captured by the Chin Brotherhood on 7 April.
+In Chin State, the district capital Falam was captured by the Chin Brotherhood on 7 April 2025.

-The junta also continued bombing campaigns in Rakhine State, destroying parts of the hospital in Arakan Army-controlled Ponnagyun on 28 March with Arakan Army continuing offensive operations in Kyaukphyu Township.

-On 14 April, a joint force of the Karen National Liberation Army and the PDF launched a coordinated offensive against junta’s headquarters and bases in Kyondoe, southern Karen State.
-On 9 May, The KNA and allies and seized the junta’s Htee Khee base on the Thai border in Dawei Township, Tanintharyi Region, capturing the border trade hub and strategic link in the oil and gas trade route between Dawei and Thailand.
-As of September the Junta is making gains at Myawaddy, including advancing some 14 kilometers.
-Lay Kay Kaw is stormed by Tatmadaw which lies 14km south of Myawaddy.
-Fierce fighting near Myawaddy continues during late October with Tatmadaw gains, with Lay Kay Kaw changing hands.
-KNU takes Mawdaung from Tatmadaw.
+On 14 April 2025, a joint force of the Karen National Liberation Army and the PDF launched a coordinated offensive against junta’s headquarters and bases in Kyondoe, southern Karen State.
+On 9 May, the KNLA and its allies and seized the junta’s Htee Khee base on the Thai border in Dawei Township, Tanintharyi Region, capturing the border trade hub and strategic link in the oil and gas trade route between Dawei and Thailand.
+In November, The KNLA also captured Mawdaung in the Singkhon Pass along the Thai border.

 On 10 June, the armed forces of the Burmese Communist Party shot down a junta fighter jet during the battle for Kan Dauk police station in Pale Township, Sagaing Region.
 It was the tenth such shoot-down since 2021.
 By 19 June, the Communists had taken the village and pushed out the junta forces.

-Tatmadaw has launched an offensive to relieve encircled cities in Rahkine, with some initial victories for Arakan Army.
-Heavy fighting is continuing.

-Daily fighting reported and more Arakan victories.
-As of late October Tatmadaw is sending reinforcements to the Sittwe front as fighting ongoing.
-However, first reports of Tatmadaw advances emerged in Late October too.
-With Pyinshwe, Kalarbar, and Thaingchaung now in Tatmadaw hands.
-The "battle of Kyaukphyu" has begun, to gain control the township.
-Fighting reportedly raging between Tatmadaw and Arakan Army, with some territorial advances reported for the Arakan Army.